arastella625/DSA-Project/README.md

   <ol>
     <li><code>::insert()</code> method for populating SegmentTree with integers and updating values at a given index</li>
     <li><code>::search()</code> method for returning the sum of a given range of indices</li>
-    <li><code>::printDotFile()</code> method for creating output DOT file to visualize the tree</li>
+    <li><code>::printDotFile()</code> method for creating output .dot file to visualize the tree</li>
   </ol>
   <li>Documentation for <code>SegmentTree</code> class and the above methods is included in the <b>Documentation</b> section of this page</li>
-  <li>Unit test cases for each of the above methods</li>
+  <li>Test cases & sample inputs for each of the methods in the source file</li>
 </ul>
 <br>
 <b>Planning:</b><br>
 Because a <code>SegmentTree</code> is a more <i>abstract</i> data structure than some other types of objects, we do not pass any command line arguments into the program.
 It is expected that developers utilizing this code will include the class in larger programs and utilize our documentation here in order to make the <code>SegmentTree</code> fit their use-cases.
-For the sake of demonstration, we have also opted to include two unit test cases showing the functionality of the <code>::insert()</code> and <code>::search()</code> methods.<br><br>Under the hood, we are utilizing overloaded recursive functions to navigate the tree and carry out operations, such as reading ranges or updating values.
+For the sake of demonstration, we have also opted to include test cases & sample inputs showing the functionality of the <code>::insert()</code> and <code>::search()</code> methods.<br><br>Under the hood, we are utilizing overloaded recursive functions to navigate the tree and carry out operations, such as reading ranges or updating values.
  <br><br>
  <b>Compilation Instructions:</b>
  <ul><li>The following command will compile the program using G++: <code>g++ segment.cpp -o programName</code></li></ul>